-This paper describes an approach to combining range data from both a set of sonar sensors as well as from a directional laser range finder to efficiently take advantage of the characteristics of both types of devices when exploring and mapping unknown worlds.
-We call our approach "just in time sensing" because it uses the more accurate but constrained laser range sensor only as needed, based upon a preliminary interpretation of sonar data.
+We are interested in sensor-based environment exploration with a mobile robot.
+Most approaches to sensing involve tradeoffs between speed, time and accuracy.
+We propose an approach we call "just in time sensing" to combine data from both two sensor modalities: sonar and active stereo (BIRIS) to efficiently take advantage of the characteristics of both types of devices when exploring and mapping unknown worlds.
+We call our approach "just in time sensing" because it uses sonar data for a coarse preliminary mapping phase followed by a judicious application of laser range sensing only where needed.
 In this respect, it resembles "just in time" inventory control which attempts to judiciously obtain materials for industrial manufacturing only when and as needed.